In this guide, we will explore the functions std::numericlimits::max and std::numericlimits::min, including their syntax and usage examples.

 Program 1:

-The following program demonstrates the method std::numeric_limits<T>::max.
+The subsequent program showcases the function std::numeric_limits<T>::max.

 Filename: MaxLimits.cpp